 There’s just something about them that drives us to them.

-Writers are no different, if you’ve had a dream of writing for any amount of time at all, you’ve probably spend most of that time dreaming about holding a real book with your name all over the cover.
+Writers are no different.
+If you’ve had a dream of writing for any amount of time at all, you’ve probably spent most of that time dreaming about holding a real book with your name all over the cover.

 So you decide to go for it.

 The first thing that’s going to happen when you manage to snag yourself a book deal is getting an advance (I’ve cut quite a few steps out here, like finding an agent and prepping your submission, but we’re talkin’ money here).